mjmartey19/MessageApp/README.md

 # MessageApp
 A message app, short for messaging app, is a type of communication software that enables users to exchange written or multimedia messages with each other in real time.
+Popular messaging apps include WhatsApp, Facebook Messenger, iMessage, and Telegram, among others.
+These apps often offer features such as group chats, voice and video calls, file sharing, and end-to-end encryption for secure messaging.
+Messaging apps are widely used for personal and professional communication, both for socializing and for business purposes.